Tangent categories of algebras over operads: Stabilization of algebras over operads

 \begin{lem} Let $\M$ be a strictly pointed combinatorial model category and suppose that $f: X \lrar Y$ is a levelwise cofibration between levelwise cofibrant pre-spectra in $\M$.
-Then $f$ is a stable equivalence if and only if the map $0 \lrar \cof(f)$ is a stable equivalence. \end{lem} \begin{proof} Under the assumptions of lemma the square~\ref{e:square-cofib} is homotopy coCartesian in $\M^{\NN \times \NN}$.
-It follows that if $f$ is a stable equivalence then $0 \lrar \cof(f)$ is a stable equivalence.
-We shall now show that if $0 \lrar \cof(f)$ is a stable equivalence then $f$ is a stable equivalence.
-Note that if the model structure on $\Sp(\M)$ exists then this is simply a consequence of~\cite[Proposition 2.1.5]{part1} which implies that~\eqref{e:square-cofib} becomes homotopy Cartesian when considered in $\Sp(\M)$.
-If the stable model structure on $\Sp(\M)$ does not exist one can see this formally by extending~\ref{e:square-cofib} to a diagram
+Then $f$ is a stable weak equivalence if and only if the map $0 \lrar \cof(f)$ is a stable weak equivalence. \end{lem} \begin{proof} Under our assumptions the pushout $0 \coprod_X Y$ is also a homotopy pushout in $\M^{\NN \times \NN}$.
+It follows that if $f$ is a stable weak equivalence then $0 \lrar \cof(f)$ is a stable weak equivalence.
+We shall now show that if $0 \lrar \cof(f)$ is a stable weak equivalence then $f$ is a stable weak equivalence.
+Consider the diagram